XSS 10

 The Air Force Research Laboratory (AFRL) is building and demonstrating a new class of low-cost satellites – referred to as “micro-satellites” – weighing less than 100 kilograms.
 These new satellites are being flown under the XSS (Experimental Small Satellite) Microsatellite Demonstration Project.
 In conjunction with the Air Force Space Command, Air Force Space and Missiles Systems Center, the Naval Research Laboratory, and industry, missions are underway to actively evaluate future applications of micro-satellite technologies to include: inspection; rendezvous and docking; repositioning; and techniques for closein proximity maneuvering around on orbit assets.

-XSS-10 (Experimental Small Satellite 10), a 28 kilogram microsatellite will be launched as a secondary payload aboard a Delta-7925 launch vehicle carrying a Global Positioning Satellite (GPS) satellite.
-This mission will demonstrate the complex interactions of line-of-sight guidance with basic inertial maneuvering.
+XSS-10 (Experimental Small Satellite 10), a 28 kilogram microsatellite, was launched as a secondary payload aboard a Delta-7925 launch vehicle carrying a Global Positioning Satellite (GPS) satellite.
+This mission demonstrated the complex interactions of line-of-sight guidance with basic inertial maneuvering.
 It was launched on January, 29.
 2003.
-The micro-satellite is attached to the Delta-7925 second stage.
-Once the second stage separates from the GPS-2R 8 satellite, the microsatellite will wait for a sunlit Air Force Space Control Network pass before ejecting from the second stage.
-Once ejected, the microsatellite will commence an autonomous inspection sequence around the second stage, and live video will be transmitted to ground stations.
+The micro-satellite was attached to the Delta-7925 second stage.
+Once the second stage separated from the GPS-2R 8 satellite, the microsatellite waited for a sunlit Air Force Space Control Network pass before ejecting from the second stage.
+Once ejected, the microsatellite commenced an autonomous inspection sequence around the second stage, and live video was transmitted to ground stations.
 The entire mission lasted approximately 24 hours.

 XSS-10 Microsatellite Drawing Key Technologies